EDI-Systems/M5P01_Prokaron/README.md

 ### Prerequisites

-You need **_Cortex-M or Cortex-R or MIPS or MSP430_** microcontroller development kits to run the tests.
+&ensp;&ensp;&ensp;&ensp;You need **_Cortex-M or Cortex-R or MIPS or MSP430_** microcontroller development kits to run the tests.
 This RTOS focuses on value-line MCUs and do not concentrate on high-end MCUs or MPUs.
 Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.
-If you don't have a development board, a **_x86-based Linux port_** of RMP is also available.
+&ensp;&ensp;&ensp;&ensp;If you don't have a development board, a **_x86-based Linux port_** of RMP is also available.
 However, running RMP on top of linux uses the [ptrace](https://en.wikipedia.org/wiki/Ptrace) system call and [signal](https://en.wikipedia.org/wiki/Signal_(IPC)) system, thus it is not particularly fast.
 Just run the example and observe benchmark output.
-Other platform supports should be simple to implement, however they are not scheduled yet.
+&ensp;&ensp;&ensp;&ensp;Other platform supports should be simple to implement, however they are not scheduled yet.
 For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), go [M7M1_MuEukaron](https://github.com/EDI-Systems/M7M1_MuEukaron) _Real-Time Multi-Core Microkernel_ instead; M7M1 supports some Cortex-Ms and Cortex-Rs as well.

 ### Compilation

-The **Vendor Toolchain** or **Eclipse** projects for various microcontrollers are available in the **_Project_** folder.
+&ensp;&ensp;&ensp;&ensp;The **Vendor Toolchain** or **Eclipse** projects for various microcontrollers are available in the **_Project_** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STMicroelectronics HAL.
 Some additional drivers may be required too.
 These can be found in **[M0P0_Library](https://github.com/EDI-Systems/M0P0_Library)** repo.

 ## Running the tests

-To run the sample programs, simply download them into the development board and start step-by-step debugging.
+&ensp;&ensp;&ensp;&ensp;To run the sample programs, simply download them into the development board and start step-by-step debugging.
 Some examples will use one or two LEDs to indicate the system status.
 In that case, it is necessary to fill the LED blinking wrapper functions.
+&ensp;&ensp;&ensp;&ensp;To use the graphics library and other advanced features, please refer to the user manual.

 ## Deployment

-When deploying this into a production system, it is recommended that you read the manual in the **_Documents_** folder carefully to configure all macros correctly.
+&ensp;&ensp;&ensp;When deploying this into a production system, it is recommended that you read the manual in the **_Documents_** folder carefully to configure all macros correctly.

 ## Built With